Hidetoshi Nishijima (actor)

-Hidetoshi Nishijima (西島 秀俊, Nishijima Hidetoshi) is a Japanese actor.
+Hidetoshi Nishijima (西島 秀俊, Nishijima Hidetoshi) is a Japanese actor and model.
 He is widely regarded as one of Japan's leading actors, having appeared in a wide range of films from science fiction films such as Shin Ultraman (2022) to small-scale art films such as Dolls (2002).
 He gained international recognition for his critically acclaimed leading role in the 2021 film Drive My Car, for which he received the Japan Academy Film Prize for Best Actor.